mspnp/iaas-landing-zone-baseline/09-validation.md

 ### Steps

-1. In the Azure Portal, navigate to your virtual machine resources.
+1. In the Azure Portal, navigate to any of your virtual machine resources.
-1. Click _Insights_ to see captured data.
+1. Click _Insights_ to see captured metric and connection data.
 For more information please take a look at <https://learn.microsoft.com/azure/azure-monitor/vm/vminsights-overview>

 You can also execute [queries](https://learn.microsoft.com/azure/azure-monitor/logs/log-analytics-tutorial) on the [VM Insights logs captured](https://learn.microsoft.com/azure/azure-monitor/vm/vminsights-log-query).